ScorpionesLabs/DVS/Readme.md

   Browse to this registry key: [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Ole] Create new DWORDs with value of '1' called **ActivationFailureLoggingLevel** | **CallFailureLoggingLevel** | **InvalidSecurityDescriptorLoggingLevel**

-  * 4624 (Successful Logon) - A blue team can create corollation of events to catch connections from remote machines to DCOM.
+  * 4624 (Successful Logon) - A blue team can create correlation of events to catch connections from remote machines to DCOM.
 An example:
     - event ID 4624 - Logon
     - Account Name: SYSTEM
     - Process Name: **C:\Windows\System32\services.exe**